Levridge-Tory/LevridgeIntegrationDocs/docs/CommodityImplementationActivities.md

 In Accounts receivable > Customers > All customers

-- Set up lien holders for commodity customer - timeline dependent on how many customers and lien holders (roughly 10 min per customer/p lien holder)
+- Set up lien holders for commodity customer
 - Enter ship to addresses for scale tickets, sales contracts and transportation management (often imported with data migration activities)

 In Accounts receivable > Setup > Agriculture > Split groups

-- Enter split groups used for commodity accounting (roughly 5 minutes per split, might be imported during data migration)
+- Enter split groups used for commodity accounting

 In Accounts receivable > Customers > All customers > Agriculture tab in the action pane > Operations